Text Recognition

 element = d.ocr(textMatches=".*?我的")

-Currently, OCR selectors only support the following related actions.
+Currently, OCR recognition selectors support the following related operations.

 click